-iii.
+III.
 ANTI AVOIDANCE RULE (GAAR)

-Several GAAR have been put into place under the revised tax law.
-These include, but are not limited to, the additional taxation of transactions that are not deemed to be arms-length, tax avoidance by use of offshore tax havens, and inappropriate tax benefits derived through unreasonable commercial arrangements.
-Where tax is assessed late, late payment surcharges would also be collected accordingly.
+Several GAAR were introduced under the revised tax law.
+These include, but are not limited to, the additional taxation of transactions that are not deemed to be arms-length, tax avoidance by use of 'offshore tax havens', and inappropriate tax benefits derived through unreasonable commercial arrangements.
+Where tax is assessed late, late payment surcharges will be applied.